Franklin Lakes School District

 6) Do we get the results?

 Yes.
-All families will receive emails copied of the results which includes how your child did on each subtest and an overall risk score.
+All families will receive an email with the results, which includes how your child did on each subtest and an overall risk score.

 Fawcett, Angela (2011).
 Balance and reading are separate symptoms of dyslexia.
 Developmental Medicine & Child Neurology, 53(4), 294–295.